How to Put a Car on Jack Stands

-These parts of the car are strong enough to hold the vehicle’s weight, and won’t break or cause stress elsewhere on the car.
-Usually these are located next to each wheel, but your owner’s manual will let you know the exact location.
+These parts of the car are strong enough to hold the vehicle’s weight, and they won’t break or cause stress elsewhere on the car.
+Usually, the jacking points are located next to each wheel, but your owner’s manual will let you know the exact location.

-Step 2: Place the jacks.
-Put the jack under one of these spots and, once the car is high enough up for whatever repairs or replacements you’re doing, you can place jack stands under the jack points on both sides of the vehicle.
+Place the jacks.
+Put the jack under one of these spots and, once the car is at the desired height for whatever repairs or replacements you’re doing, you can place jack stands under the jack points on both sides of the vehicle.

-Step 4: Test the stability of the jack stands.
-With the vehicle now on the jack stands, give it a few pushes, both straight down, and side to side.
+Test the stability of the jack stands.
+With the vehicle now on the jack stands, give it a few pushes, both straight down and side to side.

 You want to be sure that the car is completely secure before you put any part of your body under it.

-Step 5: Reverse the process.
-When you’re done working on your car, and want to return it to the ground, simply reverse the process, and you’ll be good to go!
+Reverse the process.
+When you’re done working on your car and want to return it to the ground, simply reverse the process and you’ll be good to go!